Amaanish/Photo-Organization-Tool/README.md

-# FaceFind - Intelligent Photo Organization Tool
+# Intelligent Photo Organization Tool

 A powerful face recognition tool that helps you quickly locate and organize photos containing specific people from large image collections.
 Built with InsightFace and OpenCV for accurate facial recognition.